 Some of these systems, like SOS Inventory, have been designed to operate as an extension of QuickBooks, offering seamless real-time integration to the world’s most popular and most successful financial control system.

-Over 2,000 exceedingly happy customers have now migrated from spreadsheets and other local support systems to SOS Inventory, so you are treading a well proven path and joining a very happy club!
+Thousands of exceedingly happy customers have now migrated from spreadsheets and other local support systems to SOS Inventory, so you are treading a well proven path and joining a very happy club!

 And from $19 per user per month it IS affordable!!